 Starting in 2025, LDDs will have the choice between invoicing a grantee for hours of worked performed or for quarterly advancements for services.
 The payment structure they choose for your project will be outlined in the LDD Contract.
-Advance payments must be limited to the amount needed and be timed with actual, immediate cash requirements of the recipient in executing the contract.
+Advance payments must be limited to the

+Engage with your LDD early in the process for support. amount needed and be timed with actual, immediate cash requirements of the recipient in executing the contract.